ait-cs-IaaS/.github/pull_request_template.md

-## Make sure to check points below to increase ikelihood of your pull request being accepted:
+## Make sure to check points below to increase likelyhood of your pull request being accepted:

 - [ ] I have updated the documentation
 - [ ] I have added tests to cover my changes